bazaarvoice/bv-ios-sdk/README.md

 ## Upgrading from previous version of SDK
 If you have a previous version of the BVSDK in your project, chances are you have `BVSDK.framework` in your project.
 Updating should be smooth and quick - simply delete BVSDK.framework and follow installation instructions below.
 All existing functionality should remain unchanged - so just follow the installation instructions below to get the updated SDK with proper 64-bit support and various bug fixes and improvements.

+#### Note on `baseUrl`

+In previous versions of the iOS SDK, a setting variable called `baseUrl` needed to be set.
+This is no longer needed, as all future api calls will hit the universal `[stg.]api.bazaarvoice.com` as per the [API Updating Guide](https://developer.bazaarvoice.com/apis/conversations/upgrading/upgrade_guide).

 ## Installation

 The easiest way to get the BVSDK is through [CocoaPods](http://cocoapods.org).